ecoezer/byaliundmesut/README.md

 ## License

-This project is proprietary software for FoodsTaxi-Gronau.
+This project is proprietary software for byAliundMesut.